Access to Care

 Cost of Service

+Student Health Fee: The WSSU Student Health Fee does not cover all services in Student Health Services.
 There is a charge for all off campus services such as special laboratory tests, procedures, and prescriptions.
 There is also a charge for some on campus services which include certain immunizations, special injections, laboratory tests, and copies of health records.
 The Health Center does not accept cash.
 Any charges will be charged to student accounts and payment may be made to the Student Accounts office in the Thompson Center.
+Actual costs for services is available upon request.

 Medical Insurance Requirements